-This site is owned and maintained by Gaertner Humanities Incorporated, with whom Smitha is associated.
+This site is owned and maintained by Gaertner Humanities Incorporated, with whom I'm associated.
 It is used by numerous high school history teachers, some private schools, home schoolers and has its best days when universities are in session.
-It ranks up and down on Google.
-One day it was second place on page one of a "world history" search, then a few days later it was on page two – with Google's method of ranking sometimes unfathonable.

 We appreciate friendly e-mails, such as: "Love your site.
 Thanks.
 Just enough for the big picture!"
 And, "Thank you Frank for your really, really excellent and accurate description of Argentina during Peron's presidencies."
 And, "I just found your website and I was wondering if teachers could use this site, and print if needed...
 Thank you."